I’m an engineer through and through and proudly express myself as a Fellow of the Royal Academy of Engineering.

 This innovation is appreciated throughout Europe and beyond for protecting the winding on electric motors at -40c in the cold of the Arctic winters, to +50c in the heat of the desert.

-An average of approximately a quarter of a million Otter G switches and derivatives are made every week, and this has been the case each week for the past fifty years.
+An average of approximately a quarter of a million Otter G switches and derivatives are made every week, and this has been the case each week for the past fifty or so years.
 This is thanks to the switch’s versatility and its simple but intelligent, cost-effective design.

 Many of the hundreds of patents that I hold are for domestic appliances, thermostats and electrical equipment.
 My most famous inventions include the series of thermostatic kettle controls that have universal use, plus the cordless kettle, all patented and used throughout the world.